The Purpose of Risk Management in Healthcare

 Risks to patients, staff, and organizations are prevalent in healthcare.
-Thus, the role of a healthcare manager is to assess, develop, implement, and monitor risk management plans with the goal of minimizing exposure.
-There are many priorities to a healthcare organization, such as finance, safety and most importantly, patient care.
+Thus, the role of a healthcare manager is to assess, develop, implement, and monitor risk management plans to minimize exposure.
+Healthcare organizations have many priorities, such as finance, safety, and patient care.

 The Role of Healthcare Risk Managers

 Risk managers are trained to handle various issues in multiple settings.
-The key duties a risk manager undertakes are ultimately determined by the specific organization.
+The specific organization determines the essential duties a risk manager undertakes.
 These professionals typically work in the following areas of medical administration:

 - Financing, insurance, and claims management